Trust is a topic that has a profound effect on the way search engines work on the web.

-In general, spam pages can be considered to be one type of untrustworthy pages.
+In general, spam pages can be considered to be one type of untrustworthy page.
 To elaborate on this idea, consider that a page links to another page, and hence according to the above definition of trust, this page expresses trust towards the target page.
-But if this target page is known to be a spam page, then clearly the trust judgment of the source page is not valid.
+But if this target page is known to be a spam page, then clearly, the trust judgment of the source page is not valid.
 The source page needs to be penalized for trusting an untrustworthy page.
-It is likely that the source page itself is a spam page, or is a page that we believe should not be ranked highly for its negligence in linking to an untrustworthy page.
+It is likely that the source page itself is a spam page or is a page that we believe should not be ranked highly for its negligence in linking to an untrustworthy page.

 In addition to looking at alternative ways to propagate trust along with the web, the paper sets an eye upon locating and propagating distrust on the web and using scores from both approaches to try to reduce the amount of webspam indexed in search engines.